5savers/Roglaza/README.md

 - Requires .Net Framework 4.5
 - Remotely access not enabled.
 - Medium Performance
+- Roglaza Interface is available on in English.

 #Security
 - The Application is not Compleley secured against physicall access to your computer.
 - Admin interface is protected with password in MD5.
 - Stored Logs are not encrypted.

+#Future Version
+- Our plan is to enhance Roglaza quality and performance , we are seeking to make the appliation works Cross-Platform so other OS users can run Roglaza in Android , IOs , Windows phone and Mac.
+- At this moment Roglaza performance is not very high , it has some limits and we are working to pass them.
+- Next Version will allow Parents to remotely access Roglaza Logs , Manage Roglaza Remotely , Monitor their kids activity with out having to access the machine physsically .
+- Parents will be able to record sound [New feature]
+- Roglaza will support old version of OSs.
+- Roglaza will encrypt all logs to secure them against intrusion.
+- Keylogger will detect any language , we are working to solve right-to-left languages so it will be available for any language.
+- Roglaza Language is english , we are opening it  to all world so they can contribute by translating Roglaza into their home language.

 <h3> ScreenShots</h3>